Water rate increases draw discussion at Campbell council

 CAMPBELL

-City council convened Wednesday for the first time since Mayor Nick Phillips announced that water rates would increase in the city beginning April 1.
+City council met this week for the first time since Mayor Nick Phillips announced that water rates would increase in the city beginning April 1.

 Usage rates will increase $2, from $4.50 per thousand gallons used to $6.50 per thousand gallons used.